johnsonc725/WeatherRooster/README.md

    - Ensure all dependencies are installed (`npm install`)
    - Check browser console for error messages
    - Verify the development server is running (`npm start`)

+4. **Deployment issues:**
+   - Ensure you have write access to the repository
+   - Check GitHub Actions tab for build errors
+   - Verify GitHub Pages is enabled in repository settings

 ## 🤝 Contributing